 Throughout the Spring Racing season, there are some events with dress codes to follow while others allow you complete creative freedom.
 That said, no matter what the racing event, you can’t go wrong with an elegant look.
 Leave your night club styles at home and give a nod to old world glamour or contemporary chic with your outfit.
 Your headwear should complete your look so here are some of the most popular Spring Racing events and tips for the headpieces you’ll be wearing.

 Also known as Ladies Day, this day is all about femininity and elegance.
-Opt for a soft colour palette like the 2016 Pantone Colours of the Year Rose Quartz and Serenity.
+Opt for a soft colour palette like the 2016 Pantone Colours of the Year Rose Quarts and Serenity.
 These two romantic shades will be winners for Oaks Day and are beautiful when paired with gold or silver.
 Work with either a structured fascinator with height and a sinamay base or opt for a floral style with soft mesh detailing like the Morgan and Taylor Dana Fascinator.
 These looks are perfect for the femininity of Oaks Day.

 The highlight of the Spring Racing season calls for a colourful and often daring outfit.
 This is the event where you can show off your creativity with colour so go for a bold statement like the Caroline Fascinator by Morgan and Taylor.
 Pick up colours from your outfit for the shade of your headpiece if you’re after a coordinated look or choose a complete contrast colour and make a statement for the day.

 There certainly is something special about leaving the house in a wide brimmed hat or in a tall fascinator so embrace the tradition and dress up!